redkite-labs/redkitecms-docs/book/languages.rst

 .. image:: //bundles/redkitelabswebsite/media/manual/img-20.jpg

-The panel is divided in two columns: the bigger placed on the left contains the interface to manage a language's attributes, while on the right there is a list which contains all the website languages.
+The languages panel is divided in two columns: on the left are listed all the languages used in the website, while on the right it is placed the interface to add or edit a language.

 Add a new language